-Implantation bleeding is one of several normal pregnancy signs that occur where the fertilized egg is implanting itself on the uterine wall.
-It is the first identifiable sign of pregnancy.
-This bleeding does not occur in all women at their early pregnancy and there is also a high likelihood that the woman may fail to recognize it when it occurs.
-Some may even mistake this bleeding as their last menstrual period, which may mess up the calculation of the fetus age.
+Implantation bleeding is one of the normal pregnancy signs that occur when the fertilized egg is implanting itself into the uterine wall.
+It is the first identifiable symptom of pregnancy.
+This bleeding does not occur in all women in their early pregnancy stage and there is also a high likelihood that the woman may fail to recognize it even if it will occur.
+Some may also mistake this type of spotting with the beginning of the menstrual period, which may mess up the calculation of the fetus age.
 In some instances, heavy implantation bleeding can also occur but should only last for a short period of time.

-Implantation bleeding takes place 10 to 14 days after conception and occurs before the expected menstrual period.
+Implantation bleeding usually takes place on the 10-14th day after conception and occurs before the expected menstrual period.
 For instance, if you have conceived on the 5th day, you are likely to experience this type of bleeding between the 17th and 29th day.

-It involves discharge of blood in a woman as a result of the actual (physical) implantation of the fertilized egg (ovum) on the uterus.
-When this kind of bleeding starts, the egg is no longer ovulated and is now fertilized from within the uterus lining.
-The egg will attach itself to the body where it will extract the blood and various nutrients needed for its growth.
-If the fertilization had not occurred, the ovum would have been discharged out as normal periods.
-However, when the ovum is about to implant itself, it slowly enters the uterus and in the process it loses some blood, which is discharged via the vagina – implantation bleeding.
+Egg embedment spotting is a bloody discharge, which appears as a result of the actual (physical) implantation of the fertilized ovum into the uterus.
+The egg attaches itself to the endometrial lining from which it will extract the blood and various nutrients needed for its growth and development.
+If the fertilization had not occurred, the ovum would have been discharged out as the normal period flow.
+However, when the ovum is about to implant itself, it slowly enters the uterus and tries to embed into the endometrial lining.
+During this process some blood from the blood vessels can be released, which is discharged via the vagina.
+This spotting is called implantation bleeding.
 This is a normal condition and should not cause any worries.
-An implantation bleed occurs much earlier than the pregnancy can be confirmed.
-Thus, an implantation bleed or rather having a period which is lighter than normal is the earliest symptom of pregnancy in some women.
+Implantation bleeding occurs much earlier than the pregnancy can be confirmed, so such spotting or period lighter than normal are actually the earliest symptoms of pregnancy.

 Signs of Implantation Bleeding

-Cramps can happen and some women even experience cramps with or without bleeding.
-The crams are generally mild.
-Cramps happen when the fertilized egg buries itself deep into the womb and the womb muscles tend to contract.
-These contractions cause pressure on nerve endings resulting to mild menstrual like pains that last for 24 to 48 hours.
+Cramps can happen both with implantation bleeding and on its own, without any bloody discharge.
+Such spasms are generally mild.
+Cramps happen when the fertilized egg buries itself deep into the womb and the womb`s muscles start to contract.
+These contractions cause pressure on nerve endings resulting in mild menstrual-like pains that usually last for 24-48 hours.

-They typically last for a few minutes to even a few days.
-If this bleeding lasts more than a few days, this is not normal and may be a sign of vaginal infection and can even lead to a miscarriage.
+Implantation spotting typically lasts for a few minutes or a few hours.
+Sometimes it can stop only after 2-3 days.
+If implantation bleeding lasts more than three days, this is totally abnormal and may be a sign of vaginal infection and even a miscarriage.

 Heavy Implantation Bleeding

-There are some instances where some women experience heavy implantation bleeding.
-Heavy bleeding is not normal and in most cases, it is not such a good sign.
-Just as mentioned earlier, normal implantation bleeding is brown or pink in color and bleeding is not in high volume because the ovum size is not very large.
+In some cases women can experience heavy implantation bleeding.
+In general, such intense bloody discharge is not normal.
+In most cases it is not a good sign at all.
+Just as mentioned earlier, normal implantation bleeding is brown or pink in color and not in high volume, because the ovum size is not very large, it can`t destruct blood vessels so much.
 Thus in such cases, bleeding should not be heavy at all.
-As a matter of fact, the blood is so little that that it rarely flows out as during the menses.
-It is inform of blood drops though not necessarily.
+As a matter of fact, the amount of blood is so small that it rarely flows out as happens during the menses.
+If it occurs, it is in the form of several blood drops, though not necessarily.

-In some instances, some women experience a heavy discharge accompanied with cramps.
-This is may be a sign of an ectopic pregnancy.
-Moreover, heavy bleeding is likely to occur when the fertilized ovum is attached to abdomen, ovary, fallopian tube, cervix, or other uterus tissues.
-In case of such an incidence, the heavy bleeding is likely to be accompanied by symptoms such as dizziness, shoulder ache, pelvic ache, blood clots, and so on.
+Some women experience heavy discharge accompanied with strong cramps during implantation.
+Be careful, these spasms may be a sign of an ectopic pregnancy.
+Moreover, heavy bleeding is likely to occur when the fertilized ovum is attached to the abdomen, ovaries, fallopian tubes, cervix, or other uterus tissues.
+In case of such incidences heavy bleeding is likely to be accompanied by such symptoms as dizziness, shoulder aches, pelvic pains, bloody discharge with clots, and so on.

-What to do when you have Heavy Implantation Bleeding
+What to Do When You Experience Heavy Implantation Bleeding

-In some instances, heavy implantation bleeding is considered as normal but if heavy bleeding persists for more than three days, you are advised to seek medical attention.
-If you experience heavy implantation bleeding accompanied by the above symptoms, it imperative to immediately consult a doctor immediately.
-You should also seek medical attention if you experience any of the following:
+In some cases heavy implantation bleeding is considered a normal occurrence, but if heavy blood flow continues for more than three days, you are advised to seek medical attention.
+If you experience heavy implantation bleeding accompanied by the above mentioned symptoms, it is a must to consult a doctor immediately.
+You should also seek medical attention if you experience at least one of the following symptoms:

-• Prolonged, heavy vaginal bleeding even after the pregnancy has already been established –this can lead to a miscarriage.
+- Prolonged, heavy vaginal bleeding even after the pregnancy has already been confirmed.

-• Prolonged heavy bleeding during your normal menstrual periods
+- Prolonged heavy bleeding during your normal menstrual period.

-• Vaginal bleeding or discharges accompanied by symptoms such as extreme dizziness and extreme pain.
+- Vaginal bleeding or discharge accompanied by such symptoms as an extreme dizziness and acute pain.

-You should not ignore or overlook the treatment process because you can easily get things right in early stages of pregnancy.
-You should keep in mind that the more you delay, the worse your situation gets and the more difficult it will be for even a gynecologist to correct your situation.
+You should not ignore your body`s signals and delay an appointment with your doctor if something looks strange and abnormal.
+Almost all the diseases which cause unpleasant symptoms can be more or less easy treated during early stages of pregnancy.
+You should keep in mind that the more you delay, the worse your situation gets and the more difficult it will be for even the best specialist in the world to correct your situation.